 - Secure surveillance footage from nearby businesses that may have recorded your accident as it happened.
 You must act quickly to get it before it's recorded over, which usually happens every 15–30 days.

-- Hire an experienced motorcycle accident lawyer as soon as possible.
+- Hire an experienced motorcycle accident attorney as soon as possible.
 They can help you find the at-fault driver, file your claim with their insurance company, and fight for the compensation you deserve.

 Contact a San Diego Motorcycle Accident Attorney

 If you or a family member was injured in a motorcycle accident in San Diego or Southern California, my knowledgeable legal team and I can help you hold the negligent driver accountable for their actions.
-Start a live chat or call my San Diego office to schedule a free consultation so we can discuss your options for recovery.
+Start a live chat or call my San Diego motorcycle accident lawyer to schedule a free consultation to discuss your recovery options.